dReam-dApps/dReams/README.md

 }
 ```
 ### dwidget
 The dwidget package is a extension to fyne widgets that intends to make creating dApps simpler and quicker with widgets specified for use with Dero.
-Numerical entries have prefix, increment and decimal control and preconfigured connection boxes can be used that are tied into dReams rpc vars and have default Dero connection addresses populated.
+Numerical entries have prefix, increment and decimal control and pre-configured connection boxes can be used that are tied into dReams rpc vars and have default Dero connection addresses populated.
 There is objects for shutdown control as well as a spot for the dReams indicators, or new ones.
 This example starts a Fyne gui app using `VerticleEntries()` to start Gnomon when connected.
 ```
 package main